- Research Associate - EuroFit (Institute of Health and Wellbeing Social Sciences)

 - Research Associate (Institute of Health and Wellbeing)

 Chris is a sociologist with a special interest in health and wellbeing.
 He has worked with teams in Cambridge and Glasgow to design, deliver and evaluate health interventions and new health services.
-Chris’ substantive areas of work include physical activity, diabetes, men’s health, obesity, football-based health improvement programmes, urban agriculture, third sector collaborations, and group dynamics.
+Chris’ substantive areas of work include physical activity, diabetes, men’s health, obesity, football-based health improvement programmes, urban agriculture, third sector collaborations, and peer support.
 He is currently based in the Institute of Health and Wellbeing at the University of Glasgow, where he is part of the multidisciplinary team that designed and evaluated Football Fans in Training.
 The team are currently working on a multisite randomised controlled trial of European Fans in Training, which is a physical activity programme for overweight men delivered at 15 elite European football clubs, as well as a weight management programme for South African church-goers.

 Wyke S, Bunn C, Gray C, Hunt K, Barnighausen T, Micklesfield L, Draper C. Health through Faith: can faith-based organisations support weight management and reduce the risk of NCDs in South Africa?
 MRC PHIND: £149,973.
 01/07/16 - 31/12/17